A-Khranovsky/Queue-RESTAPI-number-guesser/README.md

 ###
 ```
-* Start guessing a number which has configured and from request and trial number's range which has
+* Start guessing a number which has configured from request and trial number's range which has
   configured from request also
 ```
 GET http://localhost:80/api/app/start?guess_number=32&range[start]=0&range[end]=200